guidoism/escape/index.md

 I will be able to continue working on the same task as I switch devices and if I want use multiple devices at the same time.
 When consuming content, the text, figures, and images will all be presented in a way to optimize comprehension -- There will be no place for navigation chrome, share buttons, or advertisements.
 Updating software will *never* make the computer feel slower.
 Caching will happen aggresively to minimize the latency of the network, entire websites will be slurped down opportunistically -- Often used references like wikipedia will be kept locally.

 It will be trivially easy to write simple applications.
 I will be able to assign many shades of trust to others' applications -- Trying something out shouldn't be scary or permanent in any way.
-I shouldn't have to rely on a single third-party to xxxx, all code should be open for inspection, modification, and research.
+I shouldn't have to rely on a single third-party providing the hardware or code to declare the trustworthiness (.... better wording) , all code should be open for inspection, modification, and research.
 Commercial interests should be xxxx by providing services or assets rather than obsured code.

 ### Existing research and ideas